buzzer13/healthpose/readme.md

 ## Container

 1. Pull and run `registry.gitlab.com/buzzer13/healthpose:<tag>` image (tag can be either `latest`, or a specific version like `v1.0.1`).
-    1. `docker run --volume="healthpose-config:/config" --name=healthpose -it "registry.gitlab.com/buzzer13/healthpose:latest"`
+    - Command: `docker run --volume="healthpose-config:/config" --name=healthpose -it "registry.gitlab.com/buzzer13/healthpose:latest"`
-    2. To use ping health check with runtimes other than Docker engine - you may need to apply `net.ipv4.ping_group_range=0 2147483647` sysctl variable to the container.
+    - To use ping health check with runtimes other than Docker engine - you may need to apply `net.ipv4.ping_group_range=0 2147483647` sysctl variable to the container.
 2. Update an example [configuration file](#configuration) that was created in the volume.

 # Configuration